ES3580/B18-Emulator/README.md

 GateArray.get_single_row() will, given a vector of integers 0-1 representing input pin values, will return a vector of integers 0-1 representing output pin values.

+## Compilation

+To build this project on its own as is, use the make file and type "make" from the command line.